alwaysbegrowing/arbor-contracts/docs/interfaces/IBond.md

 ### Convert

-Emitted when Bond tokens are converted by a borrower.
+Emitted when bond shares are converted by a lender.